-At Ivaldi, we are constantly conducting research that will help us excel in the maritime spare parts industry.
+At Ivaldi, we are continually conducting research that will help us excel in the maritime spare parts industry.
 We recently conducted a study where we tested selected materials that were suitable for the Series 1 Pro.
-We compared 3 different materials: PLA ++, Nylon and Polyflex, and we did the following tests: overhang, bridging, sphere, tolerance, and strength test.
+We compared three different materials: PLA ++, Nylon, and Polyflex, and we did the following tests: overhang, bridging, sphere, tolerance, and strength test.

 The sphere test shows whether or not we can create smooth surfaces and if we can print an actual sphere instead of an ellipse.
 We couldn’t print any perfect spheres, but we were able to print smooth surfaces.

 Tolerance test.
-These parts on the image above have a gap between the cylinder and the body of the part.
 We discovered how small of a gap we could print until the cylinders don’t move.
 For this, we were comparing normal PLA with a PLA ++.
 With the PLA ++, we were able to achieve a tolerance of .15mm.
 With the PLA, we achieved a .4mm tolerance in the gauge test.
-Such study shows that we can print accurate surfaces and rotate a part.
+This study shows that we can print accurate surfaces and rotate a part.